free-user-support-icon-301-thumb

 • FMEA is a failure analysis that identifies and ranks potential problems and their effects.

-• FMEA proactively looks for errors earlier in the product lifecycle process to improve process and product.
+• FMEA proactively looks for errors earlier in the product lifecycle to improve the process and product.

-• Goal of FMEA is to reduce costs and problems that may lead to expensive recalls.
+• The goal of FMEA is to reduce costs and problems that may lead to expensive recalls.

 Table of Contents: